1. Home

 • Soil Preference: Fertile, moist, well drained

-• Unsuitable for: Very wet soils, Frost pockets
+• Unsuitable for: Very wet soils, frost pockets, very exposed spaces

 • Average Growth rate: Medium / Fast 30 – 60cm per annum